Psychosocial support for people affected by the Covid-19 pandemic and conflict in Nagorno-KarabakhPublished: May 10, 2022 Reading time: 3 minutes

 The psychological training was of great assistance to children living in the frontier villages of Armenia as they could express their emotions, feelings, and concerns through indoor and outdoor activities.
 Some of the children overcame challenges by painting or making crafts, while others felt relaxed by speaking to their peers about the same threats and concerns they experienced.

-Nare Grigoryan, a psychologist, says that it was fun for children to participate in all those psychological sessions because they learned about fear and could find solutions to their worries by themselves.
+Nare Grigoryan, the co-founder and clinical psychologist of the Tegh Foundation for psychological and cultural connection, says that it was fun for children to participate in all those psychological sessions because they learned about fear and could find solutions to their worries by themselves.
 “Children wrote fairy-tales group by group and composed a song based on that.
 We remixed it with sound art effects”, says Nare.
-An exhibition of artworks was organised within the project, which served as an expression of encouragement for children to showcase their talents and achievements gained during the training.
+Tegh Foundation organised an exhibition of artworks within the project, which served as an expression of encouragement for children to showcase their talents and achievements gained during the training.

 Overall, the socio-psychological and educational support and services, training, supervision, and mentorship were ways to overcome the destructive effects of the Covid-19 pandemic and the 2020 Nagorno Karabakh war in the Tavush region.
 The lessons learned through this project have the potential to be replicated in the other regions of Armenia.